magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 </Screen>
 ```

 This screen has exactly one slide, which displays "Hello world".
-Notice that we use numbered slots to define our slides.
-If you would like to have another slide, you would need to use slot 1:
+If you would like to have another slide, you can simply add another `<Slide>` component next to the first.
+They are displayed
+in the order they appear in the file.

 ```html
 <Screen>